 There are a range of subsidies available for employers, employees and people who would like to enter the poultry industry.
 The Australian Government’s GrantsLINK directory has information about federal, state and local government funding programs in the agricultural sector.

 Australian Apprenticeships are one of the best ways to combine training and employment and they can lead to a nationally recognised qualification.
 Australian Apprenticeships are available to anyone of working age and do not require any entry qualifications.
 You can be a school-leaver, re-entering the workforce or simply wishing to change careers.
 As an employer, investing in training through an Australian Apprenticeship can provide your business with real benefits and contribute to your bottom line.

 The Industry Training Strategies Programme (ITSP) funds projects that help employers to more fully understand nationally endorsed training packages.
-It has a particular emphasis on increasing pathways for Australian Apprentices.
+It has a particular emphasis on increasing pathways for Australian apprentices.

-There are many benefits to undertaking training.
-For people already working in the industry, Recognition of Prior Learning (RPL) can provide them with part or all of a qualification, through formal recognition of their previously acquired knowledge and skills.
+There are many benefits in undertaking training.
+For people that already work in the industry, Recognition of Prior Learning (RPL) can provide them with part or all of a qualification, through formal recognition of their previously acquired knowledge and skills.
 Staff who are undertaking training have been shown to have higher morale, increased motivation and increased job satisfaction.
 Training is also linked to improved safety in the workplace, increased productivity and reduced employee turnover.
 Trained staff are often more innovative and more open to adopting new technologies.

-Agrifood Skills Australia is the Industry Skills Council that is responsible for overseeing the content of Vocational Education and Training (VET) courses relevant to the Poultry Industry in Australia.
+Agrifood Skills Australia is the Industry Skills Council that is responsible for overseeing the content of Vocational Education and Training (VET) courses relevant to the poultry industry in Australia.